You can obtain a licence to install and operate gaming machines in:

 In the lists, you can see how many gaming machines that the licence holder has a licence to operate.

-You can also get the list in an excel format, which contains data on the licencee, the premises, municipality and police districts similar to the presentations above:
+You can also get the list in an excel format, which contains data on the licencee, the premises, municipality and police districts.

-The Danish Gambling Authority has approved the following accredited institutes:
+The Danish Gambling Authority has approved the following accredited test houses:

 - Force Technology